 Had To Be Sharp: Wołodyjowski, whose in-universe nickname is "The Small Knight", was trained by his father, who didn't want young Jerzy to be laughed at for his height.
 It's good to have motivation.

 Heartbroken Badass: Wołodyjowski, twice: after his first Love Interest, Anusia Borzobohata, dies, second when Basia, after the aforementioned trek through the wilderness, is at death's door.
 Also Skrzetuski, following his Heroic BSOD.
 And Adam Nowowiejski, permanently, after the loss of everyone he held dear.

 Honor Before Reason: Several characters who take any sort of vows, take them very seriously, which puts some of them in unwinnable situations.

 An interesting example occurs in With Fire and Sword, when one of the armies switches sides during the war and a unit that remains loyal is forced into a Last Stand.
 Ironically, its a mercenary unit — the commander calmly informs his enemies that he will gladly switch to their side but only after his current contract has expired.

 Wołodyjowski and Ketling choose to die rather than break a vow to not let the Turks in the fortress.

 Not-So-Harmless Villain: Bogusław Radziwiłł.
-In the book we are informed that he is a competent fighter.
-But in the movie, this info doesn't show up, making him look like an effeminate spoiled nobleman... until he manages to shoot his would-be kidnapper with his own gun.
+The book informs us about his fighting competence.
+But in the movie, this info never shows up, making him look like an effeminate spoiled nobleman... until he manages to shoot his would-be kidnapper with his own gun.

 Politically Correct History: In the film version of The Deluge, released in Soviet-dominated Poland in 1974, not one mention is made of the Russians, who were at war with Poland in the original novel and in Real Life.